Ileolami/Vue-Doc/README.md

 [![Built with Starlight](https://astro.badg.es/v2/built-with-starlight/tiny.svg)](https://starlight.astro.build)

-This repository contain the replication of the official Vue.js documentation.
+This repository contains the replication of the official Vue.js documentation.
 The original documentation is available at [https://vuejs.org](https://vuejs.org).

 > _The purpose of this repository is to learn how to build a documentation site using Astro and Starlight.
-It is not intended to be a replacement for the official documentation.It is a task under the supervision of Technical Writing Mentorship Program._
+It is not intended to be a replacement for the official documentation.
+It is a task under the supervision of Technical Writing Mentorship Program._

 ## 🚀 Project Overview